 - The container is assigned to the proxy external network, which provides it access to the host's internet-facing IP address.

 - The directive restart: always ensures that the container will always try and restart if you restart your VPS or it gets deleted for some reason.

 Letsencrypt is the companion container to the Nginx-proxy which handles all the necessary SSL activities including obtaining the required certificates from the Let's Encrypt service and auto-configuring the Nginx-proxy service to route the encrypted traffic to the various containers you have running on your VPS-dependent on the domain the connection is requesting.

 - Letsencrypt is also connected to the /var/run/docker.sock for it to listen for new containers that are spun up or down and to get the information required to generate the SSL certificates.

 - It shares its volumes with the Nginx-proxy using the volumes_from: Nginx-proxy directive as all it has to do is update configurations that Nginx-proxy is running.

 - This container is not assigned to an external network

 The External Network

 When you create a docker-compose.yml file any services that you define as part of that file such as the Nginx-proxy and the Letsencrypt service that we've defined above will be automatically internally networked together.
-The reason why we are creating an external network is for the NGINX proxy to talk to the Host and receive and process requests for the domain (alexgallacher.com) to forward it on to our Ghost blog container.
+The reason why we are creating an external network is for the NGINX proxy to talk to the Host and receive and process requests for the domain (alexgallacher.com) to forward it to our Ghost blog container.

-In order for docker to use the "proxy" network you will need to create the network manually as this is not something docker-compose can handle using the following command:
+For docker to use the "proxy" network you will need to create the network manually as this is not something docker-compose can handle using the following command:

 sudo docker network create nginx-proxy